Frequently Asked Questions

 What is included in the hotel/ticket package?

-The Palio Ticket package includes: 3, 4 or 5 night accommodations of your choice with Palio Tickets for the respective race (July 2nd or August 16th), the historical parade that precedes the race, reservations to a Contrada dinner and our exclusive city/Contrada Museum tour, plus On-Site support (which includes information regarding the horse blessing, how to arrive to Siena, and restaurant suggestions).
+The Palio Ticket package includes: 3, 4 or 5 night accommodations of your choice with Palio Tickets for the respective race (July 2nd or August 16th), the historical parade that precedes the race, reservations to a Contrada dinner (night before the race) and our exclusive City/Contrada Museum tour, plus On-Site support (which includes information regarding the horse blessing, how to arrive to Siena, and restaurant suggestions).
 Additional hotel nights can be added.
 Tickets to the trial races and the assignment of the horses (Tratta) are not included in the Base Package, but can be added.
-Their cost is extra.
+Their cost is extra (cost details below).

 Where is the race run for the Palio in Siena?

-Since the mid 1600s the Palio di Siena has been run for both the July 2nd and August 16th race in the city's famous city 'square', Piazza del Campo.
+Since the mid 1600s the Palio di Siena has been run in the city's famous city 'square', Piazza del Campo.
 The piazza is not in a typical square or rectangular shape, but more in the shape of sea shell, curved at the top, flat on the bottom.
-The race is run (3 laps) in a clockwise direction around the piazza on the clay "track" that is layed down in the campo for the race.
+The race is run (3 laps) in a clockwise direction around the piazza on the clay "track" that is layed down in the campo a few days before the race.

 What ticket options are available in the package?

-Reserved tickets for the Palio and the historic parade that precedes it, come in 3 categories - 1) balcony (on the buildings that surround the campo) offering seated or standing positions; 2) windows in the same buildings that surround and overlook the campo; and 3) grandstand seats (bleachers or 'palco' as they are called) - the grandstands are located at ground level on the perimeter of the race track and in front of the buildings that surround the track area.
+Reserved tickets for the Palio and the historic parade that precedes it, come in 3 categories - 1) balcony (located on the buildings that surround the campo) offering seated or standing positions; 2) windows in the same buildings that surround and overlook the campo; and 3) grandstand seats (bleachers or 'palco' as they are called) - which are located at ground level on the perimeter of the race track and in front of the buildings that surround the track area.

 Our tickets are in the shaded sections of the campo.
-They are offered at the Start/Finish Line - Mossa, or away from the start line at either Fonte Gaia or Casato.
-We have Grandstand seats and Balcony seats (or balcony standing positions) in each of these 3 ticket locations.
-We also have private apartments with windows to offer for Palio Tickets and or Trial Race tickets.
-For reference, the 4th area in the campo for tickets (which we do not use) is San Martino - we do not use it, since it lies in the sun.
-A visual of these various locations in the campo can be seen here: Piazza del Campo per Palio.
+A visual of the 4 descriptive ticket locations in the campo can be seen here: Piazza del Campo per Palio.
+Our tickets are offered at the Start/Finish Line - Mossa, or short distances away from the start line at either Fonte Gaia or Casato.
+We have reserved Grandstand seats and Balcony seats (or balcony standing positions) in each of these 3 ticket locations and also a balcony in at San Martino curve.
+We also have private window options to offer for Palio Tickets; these are located in the Mossa, Fonte Gaia or Casato.
+For Trial Race tickets we have our exclusive apartment/windows in the Casato, overlooking the campo.

 Are the Palio Tours tickets located in the shaded areas of the campo?

-Yes, our tickets are in the shaded areas of the campo.
+Yes, our grandstand tickets are in the shaded areas of the campo, as are most of the balcony with exception for the balcony in San Martino.
 For more details on ticket locations read the question/answer above.

 From the Grandstands are we able to see to the far side as the race as it moves around the track?